 Us: “Read the info below, silly!”

-Great, now that that’s out of the way, about our square dances: We hold two square dances each year—one in the fall and one in the spring—in the Adams House Dining Hall.
+Great, now that that’s out of the way, about our square dances: We hold two square dances each year—one in the fall and one in the spring—in the Adams House Dining Hall (when it is not overtaken by fruit flies).
 For the unfamiliar, square dancing, perhaps the greatest of all American folk dances, is designed for literally all levels of experience as the ‘caller’ announces every move and actively teaches the handful of simple motions.
 On top of that, the music is has historically been provided by a live, upbeat, generally awesome bluegrass band.
 All our dances are free, open to everyone, and a unique social event at Harvard.
 Hope to see you there!